hrinn/haydenrinn.com/content/suburban-conquest-california.md

 ---
 layout: post
-title:  "THE SUBURBAN CONQUEST OF CALIFORNIA"
+title:  THE SUBURBAN CONQUEST OF CALIFORNIA
 date:   2022-03-17
-permalink: /suburban-conquest-california
-category: essay
 ---

+# THE SUBURBAN CONQUEST OF CALIFORNIA

 *NOTE: This essay is not a standard historical essay.
 It is a project proposal for a public memory project, as determined by the final assignment of my History of California class.
 However, it still contains a good deal of interesting historical context and analysis.*